kdgregory/log4j-aws-appenders/docs/sns.md

 ### Example: Log4J2

-Note: the `ThresholdFilter` ensures that this appender only receives ERROR-level messages.
+Note: the `ThresholdFilter` element ensures that this appender only receives ERROR-level messages.

 Note also that this example uses a Log4J [lookup](https://logging.apache.org/log4j/2.x/manual/lookups.html#EnvironmentLookup) for the application name rather than the library-provided substitutions.